J. W. Coop

-J. W. Coop is a 1972 American Western film set in the world of the modern American rodeo circuit.
+J. W. Coop is a 1971 American Western film set in the world of the modern American rodeo circuit.
 It stars and was directed by Cliff Robertson who also co-produced and co-scripted the film.
 Featuring footage from actual rodeo events, it was made with the cooperation of the Rodeo Cowboys Association (which became the Professional Rodeo Cowboys Association in 1975).

+Robertson was able to make the movie after his success in Charly (1968) although J.W.
+Coop turned out to be a financial disappointment.

 Plot

 J.W.
 Coop is an ex-convict making up for lost time.
 His dream is to be the best rodeo cowboy, and the film follows his competitions on the circuit.
 He drives a converted ambulance and sleeps outdoors.
 Along the way, he meets a hippie girl named Bean, who joins him on the rodeo circuit.

 As Coop's winnings grow, he and Bean are able to start sleeping in hotels, and Coop starts dreaming about settling down on a ranch.
 Bean is too independent to share his domestic dreams, but she loves sharing in Coop's journey.

 At the national competition, Coop places second and breaks his leg.
 To Coop, second place is as good as last.
 The film ends with him riding a particularly vicious bull with his leg still in a cast.
 Coop stays on for the full 8 seconds, but his hand remains caught in the rope, preventing him from dismounting.
 The bull tosses him around and gores him.
 The film ends with Coop bleeding heavily on the side of the arena.